-12. Comparative Figures
+11. Comparative Figures

 Certain figures presented for comparative purposes have been reclassified to conform with the current year's presentation.
+Prior year's figures were audited by the Auditor General of Canada.

-SCHEDULE OF INCOME AND EXPENSES - NUNAVUT LIQUOR COMMISSION
+NUNAVUT LIQUOR COMMISSION SCHEDULE OF INCOME AND EXPENSES - NUNAVUT LIQUOR COMMISSION